mne-tools/mne-python/doc/overview/governance.rst

-Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
+Traditionally, Project leadership was provided by a subset of Contributors, informally called Core Developers, whose active and consistent contributions were rewarded by granting them “commit rights” to the Project GitHub repositories.
 In general, all Project decisions are made through consensus among the Core Developers with input from the Community.